-Gambling Addiction Hotline
+Gambling Addiction Hotlines

 Even if a person is regularly attending gambling support groups, crisis support may at times be needed.
 In these cases, a gambling addiction hotline may be helpful.
 The National Council on Problem Gambling operates a free, 24-hour gambling helpline available to provide support and link to treatment.
 A gambling helpline may also be useful for a person helping someone with a gambling problem.
 Calling a gambling hotline can help gather additional information on how to help a loved one.

 How to Help Someone With a Gambling Problem

 Seeing a loved one struggle with something they have lost control of, such as gambling, can be difficult.
 While it may be normal to feel helpless in this situation, it is possible to effectively help someone with a gambling problem.
 Learning how to help someone with a gambling problem is important prior to acting.
 When helping someone with a gambling problem it is important to remain nonjudgmental and provide reassurance.
 It may be helpful to assist in locating treatment or support groups.